 To ensure the security and operating performance of its systems and networks.

 The College reserves the right to limit access when federal or state laws or College policies are violated or where College contractual obligations or College operations may be impeded.

 The College may authorize confidential passwords or other secure entry identification; however, faculty and staff have no expectation of privacy in the material sent or received by them over the College computing systems or networks.
 While general content review will not be undertaken, monitoring of this material may occur for the reasons specified above.

 All material posted to or sent over College computing and other telecommunications equipment, systems or networks must be accurate and must correctly identify the creator (e-mail, etc., account owners must be identifiable).

 Access to computing supported by NPC is granted contingent on that access not being misused.
 If that access is misused, it can be withdrawn at any time.
 Further action may be taken as a result of serious offenses.

 Privacy and Privilege

-All Users must respect the privacy and usage privileges of others, both on the NPCC campus and at all sites reachable by NPCC's external network connections.
+All Users must respect the privacy and usage privileges of others, both on the NPC campus and at all sites reachable by NPC's external network connections.

 Users will not intentionally seek information on account passwords.
 Nor will they obtain copies of other Users passwords.
 Users will not modify files, data, or passwords belonging to other Users.
 Users will not develop, download, or execute programs for these purposes.
 Users must preserve and protect the privacy, dignity, wellbeing, and informed consent of all participants.